 Limit the number of people at in-person meetings.

 Remove chairs and tables from pantries and break rooms to discourage employees from eating close together.

-Mark work areas with tape to designate safe distance between employees.
+Mark work areas with tape to designate safe gaps between employees.

 Spread out work stations.

+Communicate and educate.
 The transition back to work may be challenging for some employees.
-You can help address fear and morale as well as promote safe operations by communicating openly and frequently with employees.
+You can help address fear and morale—and promote safe operations—by communicating openly and frequently with employees.
 Educate employees about practices that will help maintain a safe and healthy workplace and let them know about available resources.